bttmly/nba/README.md

 The peculiar structure of the NBA stats API enforced some specific design considerations.

 The following are the methods implemented on `nba.api`.
 Each one takes an options hash which is transformed into a query string, and a callback.
+For usage examples see [/test/integration/api.js](https://github.com/nickb1080/nba/blob/master/test/integration/api.js).

 #### `playerProfile`